Taniyapal/Taniya_Pal_Portfolio/README.md

 The folder contains the Data Analysis and ML projects, Taniya performed during her time at Cranfield University pursuing masters in Applied Bioinformatics (a subject similar to Data Sceince).

 ### Exploratory Data Analysis

+In this module, Taniya had to perform Exploratory Data Analysis (EDA) on given files.
+She had to perform tasks like ANOVA, PCA, different smoothing techniques, create histograms to visualise the data, create different plots for EDA.
+In her reoprt, she had to interpret all the graph she had produced with appropiate reasoning.

+### Machine_Learning_for_Metabolomics